pettik/engeto-react-web/README.md

 This command will start the development server and open the application in your default web browser.
 If the application does not open automatically, you can access it at http://localhost:3000.

+## Online Version
+You can also try the application online at: [https://pettik-engeto.netlify.app/](https://pettik-engeto.netlify.app/).
+However, for optimal performance, we recommend downloading the project and running it locally, as the online version might occasionally show errors due to incorrectly processed paths.

 ## Project Submission
-- Projects can be submitted for review at any time during the course and up to 4 months from the first lesson.
+- Projects can be submitted for review through the official Engeto channel.
-- After submission, feedback and evaluation will be provided within 14 days via email.
-- Each project can be revised and resubmitted twice.
-A third rejection will result in failure to obtain certification.
+- The instructor will provide feedback, which is necessary to obtain certification.

-## Ukázka stránek
-### Page 1: Dynamic Homepage

-### Page 2: GitHub User Search

 ## Additional Resources
 - [GitHub API](https://docs.github.com/en/rest/users/users#get-a-user)